How can I get a personal loan if I’m self-employed?

 - Personal identification.
 Depending on the lender, this may be your driver’s license, passport or state ID.
 You’ll either need to copy your ID and fax it over to the lender or scan it and attach the digital file to your application.

-Are loans for self-employed people more expensive that regular personal loans?
+Are loans for self-employed people more expensive that other personal loans?

 Not necessarily.
-The rates and terms your ultimately offered will depend on the lender you apply with, their underwriting criteria and your qualifications including credit score, income and debt-to-income ratio.
+The rates and terms your ultimately offered will depend on the lender you apply with, their underwriting criteria and your qualifications including credit score, income and debt-to-income ratio (DTI).

 How can I compare my options?